-If your service ends in one member organization of the Fund but continues in another or you join another member organization of the Fund with a break of fewer than 30 days without a benefit having been processed or paid to you, no action is necessary.
+Note that mobility between UNJSPF member organizations does not fall under this concept of ‘transfer of pension rights’.
+If your service ends in one member organization of the Fund but continues in another or you join another member organization of the Fund with a break in service of fewer than 36 months without a benefit having been processed or paid to you, no action is necessary.
 The member organization that employs you will automatically report your participation status to the Fund and your entitlements and obligations as a UNJSPF participant will continue.

 If your service ends in one member organization but continues in another, or if you join another member organization with a break of less than 36 months in your Pension Fund participation and without a beneﬁt having been processed or paid to you, your entitlements and obligations as a UNJSPF participant continue and are linked.
 No action would be necessary on your part since the member organizations in question would automatically report your participation status directly to the Fund.